 What I’m getting at is some optimum level, an intake sufficient to provide sufficient calories and protein for muscle growth without becoming a total fat-ass.
 Which isn’t very helpful without some starting points which I’ll present now.

-Muscle magazine claims notwithstanding, a natural trainee is usually doing damn well to gain 0.5 pounds of muscle per week (and a female might gain half of that).
+Muscle magazine claims notwithstanding, a natural trainee is usually doing damn well to gain 0.5 pounds of muscle per week (and a female might gain half of that) although even that will slow over a career.
 Yes, you’ll occasionally see a faster rate of gain but much more than that (especially for sustained periods) tends to be rare.